schowdhuri/es5-style-guide/README.md

   - Variable declarations get hoisted to the top of their scope, but their assignment does not.

     ```javascript
-    // we know this wouldn"t work (assuming there
+    // we know this wouldn't work (assuming there
     // is no notDefined global variable)
     function example() {
         console.log(notDefined); // => throws a ReferenceError